 For example, Air Quality in the Appendix Volume II, included in E-9, Annual Aircraft Operations, minutes of Taxi time and Remain over night 'changes' to 'emissions,' in any 'alternative' in any year the particulate emissions (p.
 E-10), regardless of an 'increase in operations' of over 25%, are predicted to be 'negligible' ("<0.01 for PM 2.5?) from all ground support equipment, with any project after the year 2015?
 Why all this excess paperwork, repeated in both the EIR AND the Appendix?
 'Dimple' explanations are not substantiated with anything but models of hypothetical numbers with little explanation for the public to understand, especially as it is obvious that there will be necessary increases in ground support equipment to service such needs.
-Increases of 'baggage tractors, catering, lavatory, fuel,' etc. (page E-11), surely will increase correspondingly with the increase of Additional aircraft needing servicing, as exampled (time wise, delay wise) in the recent examples given by the Airport Consultant Steve Beeks (1-08), for the

-"at JFK airport, which has resulted in an increase of " ."
-More important are the comparisons to evaluate in ground, runway and air traffic congestion and delays, than simply the 'noise.'
+Increases of 'baggage tractors, catering, lavatory, fuel,' etc. (page E-11), surely will increase correspondingly with the increase of Additional aircraft needing servicing, as exampled (time wise, delay wise) in the recent examples given by the Airport Consultant Steve Beeks (1-08), for the runway and air traffic congestion and delays, than simply the 'noise.'
 Obviously this will result in an Increased 'Emissions' both from service vehicles, as well as aircraft taxi time Emissions and are just 'briefly' mentioned as being 'significant,' yet are Not considered as 'having significant impact' on the adjacent communities around Lindbergh Field, as the EIR Assumes that an 'un-named source' will 'coordinate' the 'changeout of environmentally-friendly service vehicles.'
-This considering the 'Short Term AND Long Term Environmental Consequences, as quoted below in 'summary tables.' \(\{ \(\) \} \)
+This 'assumption' along with others, point out just one mistake of the EIR in not San Diego International Airport Master Plan considering the 'Short Term AND Long Term Environmental Consequences, as quoted below in 'summary tables.' [(3)]